 Tattoo work completed on your lower extremities (and sometimes wrists/hands) will generally be more prone to swelling due to gravity (blood and lymph will naturally flow and pool closer to the ground if it’s able to).

-Therefore, in order to keep away as much uncomfortable and painful swelling as possible, try to elevate your tattoo as you sleep by placing a pillow or rolled up towel underneath the area if it’s viable to do so.
+Therefore, in order to keep away as much uncomfortable and painful swelling as possible, try to elevate your tattoo as you sleep by placing a pillow or rolled-up towel underneath the area if it’s viable to do so.

-In order to give your body the best chance of healing, it’s best to stay away from alcohol for at least the first few days of your tattoo aftercare regime.
+Not only will you be more likely to knock your tattoo against various objects after a few beverages, but alcohol also greatly affects your quality of sleep.
+In order to give your body the best chance of healing, it’s best to stay away from alcohol for at least the first few days of your tattoo aftercare regimen.

-Rolling around in bed and rubbing your new tattoo against mattresses and bed sheets while sleeping can cause the sheets to extract moisture from the area, potentially causing the tattoo to become dry and cracked.
+Rolling around in bed and rubbing your new tattoo against mattresses and bedsheets while sleeping can cause the sheets to extract moisture from the area, potentially causing the tattoo to become dry and cracked.